Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker ASo Freddie and I take great pride in saying that we started the group, but in truth, I think it was one which was like, sure, we asked for, like, hey, shall we make a group?

-Speaker AKnew who it would be and everything like that.
+Speaker AKnew who it would be and everything that.

-Speaker AAnd I'm not gonna lie, part of it was from playing Assassin's Creed.
+Speaker AAnd I'm not going to lie, part of it was from playing Assassin's Creed.

 Speaker ABlack Flag.